Adityak204/era_v3_session9_assignment/README.md

 ```

 Spot instance stopped at epoch 18.
-The training will be resumed from epoch 19.
+The training was resumed from epoch 19.

 ```
 2024-12-31 03:44:31 | INFO | Starting training